About Clustering on the Firepower 4100/9300 Chassis

 We recommend connecting EtherChannels to a VSS or vPC to provide redundancy for your interfaces.

-All units in the cluster share a single configuration.
-You can only make configuration changes on the master unit, and changes are automatically synced to all other units in the cluster.
+All nodes in the cluster share a single configuration.
+You can only make configuration changes on the control node (with the exception of the bootstrap configuration), and changes are automatically synced to all other nodes in the cluster.